avafinger/mali-fbdev-stress-test-tools/README.md

 # Building from source

-Build instructions are provided for Ubuntu 18.04
+Build instructions are provided for Ubuntu 18.04 (bionic) / Ubuntu 16.04 (xenial) and *arm64* and *armhf*

+Please install all the dependencies first and then run in shell:

+	cd mali-fbdev-stress-test-tools/src/glmark2-2014.03-fbdev
+	sudo dpkg-buildpackage -uc -us

 # Credits